Archive for March, 2011

 The Book of the Week is “Lieutenant Birnbaum: A Soldier’s Story: Growing Up Jewish in America, Liberating the D.P.
 Camps, and a New Home in Jerusalem” by Meyer Birnbaum, published in 1994.
 This is the autobiography of a memorable character.
 He rose quickly through the ranks of the U.S. Army during WWII, though not without trouble.

 In one incident, he was court-martialed for practicing his religion.
 Religious law dictated that Birnbaum wear a yarmulke all the time, including meal times.
 An Army rule prohibited the wearing of a “hat” while eating.
 Birnbaum’s attorney was incompetent, so Birnbaum defended himself at his hearing.
-He argued that a phrase in the oath he took upon his military induction indicated that his religion was more important that his patriotism: ” …to serve God and my country …” He was acquitted.
+He argued that a phrase in the oath he took upon his military induction indicated that his religion was more important than his patriotism: ” …to serve God and my country …” He was acquitted.

 Read the book for further adventures of this clever military officer.